 Increase the Fluidity of New Knowledge

-The marketing environment is constantly changing, so the best marketers are obsessive about running experiments.
+The marketing environment is constantly changing, and so are marketing tools therefore the best marketers are obsessed with running experiments.
 They do research, seek out opportunities to innovative, and test their hypothesis.
 This can be as big as rolling out a $3000/mo AdWords campaign, or as small as A/B testing headlines.
 When you interact with everyone in the company on a daily basis, it’s easy to exchange learnings and work through big problems together.
 As the company grows, the proportion of people you interact with shrinks—so team members lose the ability to learn from all their peers.
 Knowledge is stuck within 2- or 3-person silos, causing repeat work and creating friction between team members who make conclusions based on different experiences.

 In the early days when you interface with everyone, knowledge is shared.
 Later, silos naturally develop as the headcount increases.

 To tear down these silos, you need to create systems that create transparency so everyone can see what is happening within a marketing project or campaign and systems that increase collaboration.

 Make all work public